 (c) Pre-effective-date filing in jurisdiction formerly governing perfection.
 This act does not render ineffective an effective financing statement that, before this act takes effect, is filed and satisfies the applicable requirements for perfection under the law of the jurisdiction governing perfection as provided in former 80 CNCA § 9-103.
 However, except as otherwise provided in subsections (d) and (e) and 80 CNCA § 9-706, the financing statement ceases to be effective at the earlier of:

-(1) the time the financing statement would have ceased to be effective under the law of the jurisdiction in which it is filed; or the law of the jurisdiction governing perfection as provided in Part 3, the effectiveness of a financing statement filed in the same office in that jurisdiction before this act takes effect continues for the period provided by the law of that jurisdiction.
+(1) the time the financing statement would have ceased to be effective under the law of the jurisdiction in which it is filed; or

 (2) June 30, 2006.